alanjb/poker101-api/README.md

 - raise()
 - discard()
 - fold()
-- gameComplete()
+- complete()

-### Profile - /api/profile
+### User - /api/user
 - createUser()
 - getUser()
 - getUsers()

 Endpoint | Method | Description
 --- | --- | ---
-/api/profile/createUser | POST | Creates a new user
+/api/user/user | POST | Creates a new user
-/api/profile/getUser | GET | Returns an existing user
+/api/user/user | GET | Returns an existing user
-/api/profile/getUsers | GET | Returns an array of existing users /api/game/createGame | POST | Creates a new game
+/api/user/users | GET | Returns an array of existing users /api/game/game | POST | Creates a new game
-/api/game/getGame | GET | Returns an existing game
+/api/game/game | GET | Returns an existing game
-/api/game/getGames | GET | Returns an array of existing games /api/game/check | POST | Player defers betting option.
+/api/game/games | GET | Returns an array of existing games /api/game/check | POST | Player defers betting option.
 If at a later point a player bet, any player that has checked must then call, raise or fold
 /api/game/bet | POST | Player can add an amount to a pot /api/game/call | POST | Player adds the amount to the pot that the player before them bet.
 This is one of two possible responses to a bet
 /api/game/raise | POST | Player adds the amount to the pot that the player before them bet plus an additional amount.
 This is one of two possible responses to a bet
-/api/game/discard | POST | Player can discard no more than 3 cards after first round of betting /api/game/fold | POST | Player exists the game /api/game/gameComplete | POST | Records the outcome and statistics of the game
+/api/game/discard | POST | Player can discard no more than 3 cards after first round of betting /api/game/fold | POST | Player exists the game /api/game/complete | POST | Records the outcome and statistics of the game

 ## Entity Diagram